I have been keeping ball pythons for a long time and hope to share what I've learned about this wonderful species with

 About Ball Pythons

 Ball pythons (Python regius) are great snakes for a beginner snake owner.
 They grow to an average size of 3-5 feet, which makes them ideal for handling.
 They are also beautiful, shy, calm, and docile.

 In the U.S., they are called ball pythons because they roll into a ball and tuck their heads in the center when frightened.
 Over in Europe and many other countries, they are known as royals because Egyptian royalty used to keep ball pythons as pets and often wore them wrapped around their wrists.

 A pet ball python is a joy to own and flourishes when given proper care.
 They usually live between 20–30 years, although some have been known to live even longer.
-They grow about a foot a year for 3 years, then their growth slows down significantly.
+They grow about a foot a year for three years, then their growth slows down significantly.
 They are nocturnal, which means they hunt rodents at night, although ball pythons in captivity will easily learn to eat during the day.